 Nepal is a popular tourist destination in south Asia.
-Several airlines have direct and non-stop flights from Middle east and Asia to Tribhuvan International Airport (TIA), Kathmandu, and the only international airport in Nepal.
+Several airlines have direct and non-stop flights from the Middle East and Asia to Tribhuvan International Airport (TIA), Kathmandu, and the only international airport in Nepal.

-There is direct flights from London, Paris, Frankfurt, Doha, Osaka, Shanghi, Mascow, Bangkok, Singapore, Hongkong, Karachi, Bombay, Delhi, Calcutta, Paro, Dhaka, Lhasa, Varanasi.
+There are no direct flights from London, Paris, Frankfurt, Karachi, Bombay, Delhi, Calcutta, Paro, Dhaka, Lhasa, Varanasi.
+But we have flights from Doha, Shanghai, Bangkok, Singapore, Hongkong, Bombay, Delhi, Calcutta, Paro, Dhaka, Lhasa, Varanasi.seoul south Korea, Sharjah

 Here, we are giving you in details name of airlines and schedule as follows: